UnofficialCrusaderPatch/UnofficialCrusaderPatch3/.github/ISSUE_TEMPLATE/bug-report-for-the-ucp3-modding-framework--dll-or-core-lua-files-.md

 ---
-name: Bug report for the UCP3 modding framework
+name: Bug report for the UCP3 modding framework (dll or core lua files)
 about: Create a report to help us improve the modding framework itself
 title: ''
 labels: ''